Top of main content

 Saving and investing goals

-Medium term goals (5 to 10 years) If you're planning to put money away for 5-10 years, to pay for a child's wedding, perhaps, or take the trip of a lifetime, or to buy a property in the longer term – such as when you return back home – saving could make still sense, although if you're prepared to take some risk, investing could earn you a greater return on your money.
-If you're planning to put money away for 5-10 years, to pay for a child's wedding, perhaps, or take the trip of a lifetime, or to buy a property in the longer term – such as when you return back home – saving could make still sense, although if you're prepared to take some risk, investing could earn you a greater return on your money.
+Medium-term goals (5 to 10 years) If you're planning to put money away for 5 to 10 years, to pay for a child's wedding, perhaps, or take the trip of a lifetime, or to buy a property in the longer term – such as when you return back home – saving could make still sense, although if you're prepared to take some risk, investing could earn you a greater return on your money.
+If you're planning to put money away for 5 to 10 years, to pay for a child's wedding, perhaps, or take the trip of a lifetime, or to buy a property in the longer term – such as when you return back home – saving could make still sense, although if you're prepared to take some risk, investing could earn you a greater return on your money.

 (10 years or more)